LYNCH·LLP

 • What is Glenford J Madamba's overall allowance rate?

 No. The pooled rate is a historical summary and is not a prediction of any specific application.
-Outcomes depend on claim scope, prior art, and examination details.
+Each application is examined independently on its own facts and merits.

 ◈ RESPONDING TO AN OFFICE ACTION